angelyna/Burgers/README.md

 ### Key Concepts

-This is a `one single page` app that stores every burger in a database, whether devoured or not.
+This is a `one single page` app that stores every burger in a MySQL database, whether devoured or not.
 The burgers are deleted from the database when the burger is savored - when the user hits the `Savor this button!` button.

 ##### The app requires node.JS, including npm dependencies: